 2) I just got a Summer Infant video monitor.
 It’s not so important when the baby is a newborn, but Marion Cass just started climbing out of her crib and I had to switch her to a big bed.
 The video monitor allowed me to do that because I can watch what she is doing, and there is a way that I can talk to her through the camera.
 So when she started climbing out of her big bed I told her to get back in it and she did.
 It was amazing.
 And now she’s sleeping in a big bed.

 3) Both my girls have loved being swaddled and really asked for it.
 I like the Swaddle Designs blankets in flannel.
-Not to brag, but i’m a very good swaddler, but once Kate and Marion Cass started sucking their thumbs or fingers, they would fight and fight to get there hands out of the swaddle and are often successful.
+Not to brag, but I’m a very good swaddler, but once Kate and Marion Cass started sucking their thumbs or fingers, they would fight and fight to get their hands out of the swaddle and are often successful.
 But they are rarely successful if they are swaddled in the flannel blankets.

 4) The nap nanny.
 It’s the perfect incline for the baby — especially when their tummies are really full and they are uncomfortable from eating too much.
 And you can transport it anywhere in your house because it’s so light.
 It’s awesome.